 Alan Kirmayer, DVM — Chief of Staff

-Following graduation from veterinary school, Dr. Kirmayer, our Chief of Staff, completed an internship in medicine and surgery followed by a residency in internal medicine at the University of Pennsylvania, school of Veterinary Medicine.
+Following graduation from veterinary school, Dr. Alan Kirmayer, our Chief of Staff, completed an internship in medicine and surgery followed by a residency in internal medicine at the University of Pennsylvania, School of Veterinary Medicine.
 His residency responsibilities included clinical care as well as teaching third and fourth year veterinary students.

-Dr. Kirmayer also has extensive postgraduate training in ultrasound and echocardiographic imaging, endoscopy, and medical oncology.
+Dr. Kirmayer also has extensive post-graduate training in ultrasound and echocardiographic imaging, endoscopy, and medical oncology.
 Dr. Kirmayer has completed the qualifying process of the American College of Veterinary Internal Medicine.
 He is credentialed in autogous stem cell therapy.

 Lisa Whalen, DVM

 Dr. Lisa Whalen joined our staff in August of 2007.
 She earned an undergraduate degree in Nova Scotia and attended one of only four veterinary schools in Canada.
 Following graduation from the Atlantic Veterinary College on Prince Edward Island, Dr. Whalen relocated to Pennsylvania to commence general practice in veterinary medicine and has been practicing in the area since 2000.
 She has extensive experience in general medicine, general surgery, oncologic surgery, acupuncture, and pain management.

 Dr. Whalen is currently accepting patients in these disciplines, providing general preventive care, as well as consulting on more complex medical and surgical cases.
 She completed extensive training in veterinary acupuncture and is now accepting new patients for acupuncture therapy.